SjulsonLab/methods_class/README.md

 # methods_class
-Website for "Approaches to Study Neural Circuits"
+Approaches to Study Neural Circuits

 The class is now finished.
 All 11 lectures are recorded and available to watch.
 All course materials, including assigned readings and